We have created some video tutorials which we hope you find helpful.

 Using Microsoft TEAMS

-In supporting students with remote learning, parents and carers play a vital role, all contact with parents and carers will be via the MyEd app, this includes where a parent or carer wishes for a message to be passed onto an individual teacher.
+In supporting students with remote learning, parents and carers play a vital role.
+All contact with parents and carers will be via the MyEd app, this includes where a parent or carer requires a message to be passed onto an individual teacher.

 All students have their login details for each of our online platforms in their student planners.
 Where this is not accessible, please contact the school via the MyEd app and we will re-issue students’ details to you.